centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 ## Configuration

-- Log into Centreon and add a new host through "Configuration > Hosts".
+- Log into Centreon and add a new Host through "Configuration > Hosts".
 - Apply the relevant Host Template.
 They all begins with "Cloud-Aws-Ec2*".

 All of the Host Templates share the following configuration macros: